 If you have been in the marketing and blogging scene for even a brief time, you would have come across the effectiveness of Buffer as a service.
 As a simplification, Buffer is a social media sharing tool that allows you to manage all your social media accounts from one place.
 At the same time, you can also manage the content being posted to these websites from one place as well.
 The cool part is that Buffer comes equipped with a calendar and browser extension, that allows you to schedule content and gather it while surfing the web.

 Compared to the previous tool, Hootsuite is essentially the same thing along with a couple of differences.
 Now, we do not want to add to any confusion, but these tools are best in their own regards.
-In short, the features and functionality offered by Hootsuite are far stronger.
-For instance, the features offered here are scalable, and can easily be improved as they have more headroom.
+In short, the features and functionality of Hootsuite are far stronger.
+For instance, the features offered here are scalable, as well as improvable as they have more headroom.
 Additionally, the ability to handle more accounts at the same time is also a great thing to have.
 The greater set of features does make this the ideal choice if you are going to be working in teams, but try both of these out and see what works best for you.

 4. Promotional tools